-42. If a claimant in an SB8 case prevails, he is entitled to (1) mandatory "injunctive relief sufficient to prevent" future violations; and (2) without any showing of harm, an award of "statutory damages" of at least \$10,000 per violation, with no apparent maximum amount; and (3) costs and attorneys' fees.
-SB8 therefore places a bounty on people who provide, aid, fund, speak about, or indeed, even think about abortions, inviting random strangers to sue them throughout the state.
+"statutory damages" of at least \$10,000 per violation, with no apparent maximum amount; and (3) costs and attorneys' fees.
+SB8 therefore places a bounty on people who provide, aid, speak about, or indeed, even think about abortions, inviting random strangers to sue them throughout the state.

-43. SB8 provides that the "prevailing party" in a suit is entitled to damages, but the plaintiff is always the prevailing party unless the defendant wins each and every claim completely by final judgment.
-In literally any other circumstance, the plaintiff is, by definition, the "prevailing party" (even if he prevailed on nothing at all, or if he nonsuited the claim).
-The fee-shifting regime is unlike any other under Texas law and subjects defendants to liability simply for mounting a defense.
+43. SB8 provides that the "prevailing party" in a suit is entitled to attorneys' fees, and the plaintiff is always the prevailing party unless the defendant wins each and every claim completely by final judgment.
+In literally any other circumstance, the claimant under SB8 is by definition the "prevailing party" (even if he prevailed on nothing at all, or if he nonsuited the claim).
+The fee-shifting regime is unlike any other under Texas law and subjects SB8 defendants to liability simply for mounting a defense.

-44. SB8 thus creates hundreds of thousands-even millions-of prospective "qui tam" plaintiffs but unlike actual qui tam plaintiffs, the work and recovery of an SB8 claimant does not inure to the state; instead, it simply provides the claimant a financial windfall at no risk to himself.
+44. SB8 thus creates hundreds of thousands-even millions-of prospective "qui tam" plaintiffs, but unlike actual qui tam plaintiffs, the work and recovery done by an SB8 claimant does not inure to the state; instead it simply provides the SB8 claimant individually with a windfall at no risk to himself.
 He is never responsible for attorneys' fees, and he gets to keep all the money he "earns" by bringing lawsuit after lawsuit against anyone he believes assists with abortions after cardiac activity is detected.

 45. SB8 further purports to eliminate virtually any common law defense available to a defendant, except an affirmative defense that the defendant has already been required to pay damages on the exact same claim, related to the exact same abortion.
-Further, if the defendant dares to affirmatively claim that SB8 is unconstitutional, both the defendant and its counsel will be jointly and severally liable for a plaintiff's recovery (including for attorneys' fees), regardless of whether the claim under SB8 has any merit whatsoever.
-Thus, SB8 seeks to prevent a defendant from obtaining counsel for fear that its attorney could be held jointly and severally liable for any damages.
+Further, if the defendant dares to affirmatively claim that SB8 is unconstitutional, both the defendant and its counsel will be jointly and severally liable for a plaintiff's recovery (including attorneys' fees), regardless of whether the claim under SB8 has any merit whatsoever.
+Thus, SB8 seeks to prevent a defendant from obtaining counsel for fear that the attorney could be held jointly and severally liable for any damages if an affirmative claims is made that the law is unconstitutional.

 46. The transparent purpose of SB8's private enforcement scheme is to attempt to prevent anyone from suing government officials for an injunction to block the law before it takes effect.
-SB8 was purposefully and improperly designed to try to insulate it from any judicial review, usurping both the executive function by deputizing private citizens who oppose abortion to enforce the law (rather than public officials), and supplanting the judiciary's function by depriving citizens of avenues for challenging an unconstitutional law, based solely on the content of the claims they would bring.
+SB8 was purposely and improperly designed to try to insulate it from judicial review, usurping both the executive function by deputizing private citizens who oppose abortion to enforce the ban (rather than public officials), and supplanting the judiciary's function by depriving citizens of established avenues for challenging an unconstitutional law, based solely on the content of the claims they would bring.